AI-generated

 Melendrez vs. Meling

 Atty.
-Froilan R. Melendrez filed a petition seeking to disqualify Haron S. Meling from taking the 2002 Bar Examinations and to impose disciplinary sanctions on him as a member of the Philippine Shari'a Bar for concealing three pending criminal cases in his bar application and for unauthorized use of the title "Attorney."
-The Supreme Court held that while the prayer to prevent Meling from taking the Lawyer's Oath became moot when he failed the 2003 Bar Examinations, his concealment constituted dishonesty demonstrating lack of good moral character, and his unauthorized use of the title "Attorney" was improper for a Shari'a Bar member who is not a member of the Philippine Bar.
-The Court suspended Meling from the Shari'a Bar until further orders.
+Froilan R. Melendrez petitioned the SC to disqualify Haron S. Meling from the 2002 Bar Examinations and impose disciplinary sanctions as a Shari'a Bar member, alleging Meling failed to disclose three pending criminal cases in his application and falsely used the title "Attorney" in official communications.
+The SC found that Meling's concealment constituted dishonesty demonstrating lack of good moral character, and his use of the title was improper since Shari'a Bar members are not full-fledged Philippine Bar members.
+The SC dismissed the disqualification prayer as moot because Meling failed the Bar, but granted the disciplinary prayer by suspending his Shari'a Bar membership indefinitely.

 Primary Holding

-Concealment of pending criminal cases in an application to take the Bar Examinations constitutes dishonesty and lack of good moral character warranting disciplinary sanctions, including suspension from the practice of law; members of the Philippine Shari'a Bar who are not members of the Philippine Bar are not entitled to use the title "Attorney" and may only practice before Shari'a courts.
+Concealment of pending criminal cases in a sworn application to take the Bar Examinations constitutes dishonesty and lack of good moral character, warranting disciplinary sanctions; only members of the Philippine Bar admitted to the Integrated Bar of the Philippines may use the title "Attorney," whereas Shari'a Bar members may practice only before Shari'a courts and are not entitled to the appellation.

 History